 With the generous support of a grant from the Helios Education Foundation, the office of Student Transition and Persistence is able to provide assistance to UT students in various ways.
 Once a student has been identified as being part of the Helios Scholars program, we provide support from the transition into UT through to the student’s graduation.
 The services and scholarships available to students vary from student-to-student within the Helios Scholars Program and change as they progress through their degrees.

-How do we select students for the Helios Scholars Program?
+How do we select students for the Helios Scholars program?

-Incoming students are identified as eligible for the Helios Scholar program if they meet the criteria of:
+Students who entered UT between Spring 2011 and Spring 2015 are identified as eligible for the Helios Scholar program if they meet the criteria of:

 - Being a Florida resident

 - Being members of underrepresented populations and/or first generation college students

 - Being one of 65 majors that relate to science, technology, education or mathematics; or are undeclared.

 Although the grant from the Helios Foundation ended in Summer 2015, the students currently enrolled in the Helios Scholars program will continue to receive the same financial and programmatic support until they graduate from the University.
 The new version of the program begins with students admitted in Summer/Fall 2015 and is called the Success Scholars program.